-Data in the RED Book are as reported by April 2009, for BPA's FY 2008.
-These data should be used as "official data" until the FY 2009 RED Book is published.
+Data in the RED Book are as reported by April 2010 for BPA's FY 2009.
+These data should be used as "official data" until the FY 2010 RED Book is published.
 Adjustments to the data are captured annually in the RED Book if information from evaluations or other sources indicate savings estimates should be changed.
 Also, dollar amounts may change from one year to the next due to revised utility reports.

-If you have any questions about how to represent or use this information, please contact:
+If you have any questions about how to represent or use this information, please contact -

-Kevin O'Sullivan (503) 230-3693
+Kevin O'Sullivan 503-230-3693 kposullivan@bpa.gov

-A QUICK OVERVIEW
+OVERVIEW

-BPA estimates a cumulative total of 1,000 aMW of energy savings are currently being delivered to the Pacific Northwest region from BPA conservation programs operated during the past 27 years (FY 1982 - 2008).
+BPA estimates a cumulative total of 1,136 aMW of energy savings is currently being delivered to the Pacific Northwest region from BPA conservation programs operated during the past 28 years (FY 1982-2009).
 This cumulative total includes adjustments to some of the incremental energy savings reported in previous editions of the RED Book.
-These adjustments account for: changes in the reported number of installed conservation measures in previous fiscal years, changes in estimated energy savings for certain measures based on subsequent program evaluations, and installed measures that have "expired" or are no longer delivering energy savings.
-For example, energy savings from the Conservation Modernization (ConMod) legacy program (see glossary) are not included in the current total due to the economic downturn of the aluminum industry.
+These adjustments account for changes in the reported number of installed conservation measures in previous fiscal years, changes in estimated energy savings for certain measures based on subsequent program evaluations and installed measures that have "expired" or are no longer delivering energy savings.
+For example, energy savings from the Conservation Modernization (ConMod) legacy program (see glossary) are not included in the current total due to the closing of the aluminum industry plants where conservation projects were implemented.

-Figure 1 illustrates the relative contributions from various sector and program categories toward BPA's cumulative total energy savings.
+Figure 1 illustrates the relative contributions from various sector and program categories toward BPA's cumulative energy savings.